zenyuzien/mimiQ/README.md

 Actively working on it.

 started working on 3rd March.
-from 8th march'24, will update the whole source codes ( as long as they are small enough as a single file ) on github every now and then ( degree of days )
+I will post the whole source code by _DATE_ on github every now and then.

+maybe after few months, I will have only one source code folder, and will update that regularly.

+some stuff about this project:

+inspired from qiskit - python package will use GUI in future for visualisations will use parallel programming or threading in future for more realistic mimicing will make it focused on easy-to-use style of functions